stimexpabs/stimexpabs/README.md

 # Hi there, I'm Pabitra Majhi (stimexpabs) 👋

 I'm a passionate software developer with a love for hardware design.
 I specialize in C, Verilog, Java, C++, VHDL, and SystemVerilog.
 I have extensive experience working with FPGAs and the Xilinx Vivado suite.
-Additionally, I have a solid understanding of PCB design and electronic components like transistors, resistors, capacitors, and more.
+Additionally, I have a solid understanding of PCB design and electronic components.

 ## 🔭 What I'm Working On